 Student Staff Confidentiality

 We take student trust seriously.
 We do have some student employees in our clinic and have implemented strict policies designed to protect patient/client privacy.
-Work study students have no access to records.
-Work-study students who have been hired to help Bishop staff are trained thoroughly about confidentiality guidelines, and are required to sign a confidentiality statement.
+Student workers have no access to records.
+Students who have been hired to help Bishop staff are trained thoroughly about confidentiality guidelines, and are required to sign a confidentiality statement.
 Any breach would result in disciplinary action, including possible discharge from their position.